 For a patch test, a doctor applies tiny amounts of different allergens directly to the patient’s back and covers them with a dressing that keeps the air out, or uses small wells and aluminum patches that are taped to the back.

-Repeated, severe cases of contact dermatitis might prompt your doctor to perform a skin biopsy.
-This includes taking a sample of skin and sending it to a lab for testing.
+A skin biopsy is usually not done to diagnose contact dermatitis.
+It’s used to rule out anything else your doctor might suspect, like a fungal infection.
+Repeated and severe cases of contact dermatitis might prompt your doctor to perform a skin biopsy.
+This involves taking a sample of skin and sending it to a lab for testing.

-Should you have lesions, the doctor may take a small sample from the sore, or from another area of skin.
-The sample is usually collected in one of three ways:
+If you have lesions the doctor may take a small sample from the sore or another area of skin.
+The sample is usually collected in one of three ways.

-The least invasive, a doctor removes skin from the outermost layer.
+This is the least invasive type of biopsy.
+It involves a doctor removing skin from the outermost layer.
 No stitches are needed.